vesoft-inc/nebula-docs/nebula-studio/install-configure/st-ug-deploy.md

     ```

 5. When Docker-based Studio is started, use `http://ip address:7001` to get access to Studio.
-   > **NOTE**: You can use the public or private IP address of the machine where Docker-based Studio is running.
+   > **NOTE**: Run `ifconfig` or `ipconfig` to get the IP address of the machine where Docker-based Studio is running.
 On the machine running Docker-based Studio, you can use `http://localhost:7001` to get access to Studio.

     If you can see the **Config Server** page on the browser, Docker-based Studio is started successfully.